 What are these buns that Bolludagur is named after?

 Choux pastry, the type used to make profiteroles, is made into little balls, sliced through the middle, filled with cream and jam, and then topped with chocolate.
 At least that is the classic, now there are many many varieties.
 However you have your buns you can guarantee that you will make a mess, but it will be entirely worth it!

 In history yes…now…not really.
 Across the world, there are many festivals around the start of the Christian festival of Lent.
 The most famous is Mardi Gras, but there are also things like Pancake Day in the U.K. Bolludagur is a day that everyone celebrates for fun and an excuse to eat treats!

 Of course you can buy yourself a bun, or two, or three…Icelanders bake over a million of them on this day, so that’s about 3 per person, we totally get it if you want to pig out!
 But the traditional way to get a bun was to earn it.

 How do I earn a bun on Bolludagur?

-You get it by spanking someone with a colourful wand – a bolluvöndur -whilst shouting “Bolla! bolla! bolla!”
+You get it by spanking someone with a colorful wand – a bolluvöndur -whilst shouting “Bolla!
+Bolla!
+Bolla!”
 Which means “Buns!
 Buns!
 Buns!”
 Then you get sweet buns for it!
 It tends to be what children do to their parents rather than adults spanking strangers, so maybe hold fire on joining in this aspect.
-However feel free to buy them and share them with your friends.
+However, feel free to buy them and share them with your friends.

-If you enjoyed learning about Bolludagur why not learn out our strange Christmas foods here.
+If you enjoyed learning about Bolludagur why not learn about our strange Christmas foods here?
 Or better yet come and book a tour with us and we can tell you all sorts of things about Icelandic festivals and traditions in person.